Paul Gauguin: Death

 Word of Gauguin's death did not reach France (to Monfreid) until 23 August 1903.
 In the absence of a will, his less valuable effects were auctioned in Atuona while his letters, manuscripts, and paintings were auctioned in Papeete on 5 September 1903.
 Mathews notes that this speedy dispersal of his effects led to the loss of much valuable information about his later years.
 Thomson notes that the auction inventory of his effects (some of which were burned as pornography) revealed a life that was not as impoverished or primitive as he had liked to maintain.
 Mette Gauguin in due course received the proceeds of the auction, some 4,000 francs.
 One of the paintings auctioned in Papeete was Maternité II, a smaller version of Maternité I in the Hermitage Museum.
 The original was painted at the time his then vahine, Pau'ura, in Puna'auia, gave birth to their son Emile.
 It is not known why he painted the smaller copy.
 It was sold for 150 francs to a French naval officer, Commandant Cochin, who said that Governor Petit himself had bid up to 135 francs for the painting.
 It was sold at Sotheby's for US$39,208,000 in 2004.

 The Paul Gauguin Cultural Center at Atuona has a reconstruction of the Maison du Jouir.
 The original house stood empty for a few years, the door still carrying Gauguin's carved lintel.
 This was eventually recovered, four of the five pieces held at the Musée D'Orsay and the fifth at the Paul Gauguin Museum in Tahiti.

-In 2014, forensic examination of four teeth found in a glass jar in a well near Gauguin's house threw into question the conventional belief that Gauguin had suffered from syphilis.
-DNA examination established that the teeth were almost certainly Gauguin's, but no traces were found of the mercury that was used to treat syphilis at the time, suggesting either that Gauguin did not suffer from syphilis or that he was not being treated for it.
 In 2007, four rotten molars, which may have been Gauguin's, were found by archaeologists at the bottom of a well that he built on the island of Hiva Oa, on the Marquese Islands.
+In 2014, forensic examination of these teeth threw into question the conventional belief that Gauguin had suffered from syphilis.
+DNA examination established that the teeth were almost certainly Gauguin's, but no traces were found of cadmium, mercury, or arsenic, "the standard treatment for syphilis at the time", suggesting either that Gauguin did not suffer from syphilis or that he was not being treated for it.